Policies

 STATEMENTS OF PRIORITY POLICY

 The statements of priority (such as "we are the first to report...") should be avoided in the manuscripts because of the inability to be familiar with all published works or presentations on a subject.
-If ever, it is needed, the statement should be "we are unaware of previous reports of this finding and could find no reference to it in a computerized search (include the name of the database, such as PubMed)."
+If ever, it is needed, the statement should be "we are unaware of previous reports of this finding and could find no reference to it in a computerized search (include the name of the database)."

-For datasets containing clinical data, authors have an ethical and legal responsibility to respect participants’ rights to privacy and to protect their identity.
-Authors should gain informed consent for publication of the dataset from participants at the point of recruitment to the trial.
-Authors must demonstrate that publication of patients’ data does not compromise anonymity or confidentiality or breach local data protection laws, for the dataset to be considered for publication.
+Authors should also respect participants’ rights to privacy and to protect their identity.
+Authors should gain informed consent from participants at the point of recruitment.
+If this is not possible, authors must demonstrate that publication of such data does not compromise anonymity or confidentiality or breach local data protection laws.
+Vulnerable populations like prisoners, insane and internally displaced persons require special consent.

 ETHICAL POLICIES ON RESEARCH INVOLVING ANIMALS